A Gathering Place…..

 Welcome to the Visiting Artists section of WildesArt.
 This is a gathering place of artists, songwriters, musicians, prose writers, and poets, who are creating for the love of creating and touching lives.
 I am a curious sort of person, so I always wonder what makes such talented folks who they are.
 What experiences and beliefs have led them to what they are doing at this point in time?

-hinduism research paper
+media literacy research paper

 Visiting Artists: Rivers